Baby talk: Use with infants

 Studies have shown that from birth, infants prefer to listen to CDS, which is more effective than regular speech in getting and holding an infant's attention.

 Some researchers believe that CDS is an important part of the emotional bonding process between the parents and their child, and helps the infants learn the language.
-Researchers at Carnegie Mellon University and the University of Wisconsin found that using basic “baby talk” may support babies in picking up words faster.
+Researchers at Carnegie Mellon University and the University of Wisconsin found that using basic "baby talk" may support babies in picking up words faster.
 Infants pay more attention when parents use CDS, which has a slower and more repetitive tone than used in regular conversation.

-CDS has been observed in languages other than English.

 Purposes and benefits of CDS include supporting the ability of infants to bond with their caregivers.

-Children that learn the fastest are those who receive the most acknowledgement and encouragement of what they say, are given time and attention to speak and share, and who are questioned.
+Children who receive the most acknowledgement and encouragement of what they say, are given time and attention to speak and share, and who are questioned learn faster.
 Infants are able to apply this to larger words and sentences as they learn to process language.

 CDS aids infants in bonding to caregivers.
 Although infants have a range of social cues available to them regarding who will provide adequate care, CDS serves as an additional indicator as to which caregivers will provide developmental support.
 When adults engage in CDS with infants, they are providing positive emotion and attention, signaling to infants that they are valued.

 CDS can also serve as a priming tool for infants to notice the faces of their caregivers.
 Infants are more sensitive to the pitch and emphasized qualities of this method.
 Therefore, when caregivers use CDS, they expand the possibility for their infants to observe and process facial expressions.
 This effect could in part be due to infants associating CDS with positive facial expressions such as smiling, being more likely to respond to CDS if they expect to receive a positive response from their caregiver.